kostyfisik/qpms/BUGS.rst

 B(1,0,n,n)/B(1,0,n,-n) == -(2n)! at (x,y,z) = (x,0,0)
 (expected plus or minus 1).
 A-coefficients seem to behave correctly.
+BUT THE CSPHASE MIGHT BE WRONG ON BOTH SINGLE A AND B (TODO TEST)

 Xu's antinormalisation
 ----------------------